Installation

 Step 1: In the Pulse Secure client window, click the Connect button inside the "UCSB Remote Access Trusted" connection profile.
 Make sure the Connection profile has https://ps.vpn.ucsb.edu/ra as the URL.

-Step 3: A window will open prompting you to enter your UCSBnetID and password.
-Provide them and click "Connect"
+Step 2: The VPN client will bring up the UCSB SSO login window prompting you to enter your UCSBnetID and password.
+Provide them and click "LOG IN"

-Step 4: Once your UCSBNetID credentials have been authenticated, you will be prompted to enter which factor you want to use for multi-factor authentication (MFA).
+Step 3: Once your UCSBNetID credentials have been authenticated, you will receive a prompt for multi-factor authentication (MFA).

 Step 4: Verify your VPN connection by using a web browser to visit https://next.noc.ucsb.edu/ip.
 The web page will display the network address your computer is using.
 If the VPN is in use, it should say “On-campus address (VPN)”.